 Is it worth it?

 Parklife brings in a new area painting tool very similar to District one in the base game, but which integrates to the objects that can be placed inside it and levels up over time and usage.
-This tool (which would fit perfectly in Stellaris since they screwed up sectors, btw) lets you draw parks of different types, including nature reserves, amusement parks, and even zoos, alongside all the infrastructure and maintenance buildings you would need.
+This tool (which would fit perfectly in Stellaris since they screwed up sectors, btw) lets you draw parks of different types, including nature reserves, amusement parks, and even zoos, alongside all the infrastructure and maintenance buildings you need.

 - Farming, forest, ore, and oil are now natural resources you can use, and new roads and warehouses let you plot out whole specialised industrial areas